adaltas/node-csv-docs/src/md/parse/info.md

 It is exposed by the [`cast` option](/parse/options/cast/) and [`cast_date` option](/parse/options/cast_date/) when defined as functions.

-Runtime errors are enriched with the field information as well as some additionnal properties when appropriate.
+Runtime errors are enriched with the field information as well as some additional properties when appropriate.

-It contains all the dataset and record information with additionnal properties:
+It contains all the dataset and record information with additional properties:

 - `column` (string || index)
   The column name if the `columns` option is active or the field index position in the record.